 - In the Alert Details page, click Create Incident.
 The Create Incident window is displayed.

-- In Create Incident window, enter the incident details.
+- In the Create Incident window, enter the incident details.

 - Click Save.